awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 The root is not an OU, and it cannot be registered or re\-registered\.
 You also can’t create accounts directly in the root\.
 The root cannot be noncompliant or have a lifecycle state, such as *registered* or *in drift*\.

 However, the root is the top\-level container for all accounts and OUs\.
-In the context of nested OUs, it is the node that all other OUs are “nested” under\.
+In the context of nested OUs, it is the node under which all other OUs are nested\.